-Harry was ready to run, but then he heard a voice that he knew so well, the one voice that he had been longing to hear, coming clear and distinct through the cheers.
+Harry was ready to run back out the quiet of the entrance hall , but then he heard a voice that he knew so well, the one voice that he had been longing to hear, coming clear and distinct through the cheers.
 “Harry!” he heard her call, and he turned to face the owner of that beautiful voice.

 Ginny was running towards him as fast as she could.
 Harry noticed that she was hobbling, favoring her right leg slightly.
 He noted that she was dirty, and that her clothes were torn in some places, and scorched in others.
-She appeared to have a few cuts and scratches on her face, and the hint of a bruise starting to form under her left eye, but otherwise appeared to be unhurt.
+She appeared to have a few cuts and scratches on her face, and the hint of a bruise starting to form under her left eye, but no other obvious signs of injury besides her leg.

 He focused on her radiant smile, and he knew that he returned it as she flung herself into his arms.
 He winced slightly, as his own aches complained about the impact from the healthy, little red head's body, but he thought it was a small price to pay.
 His Ginny was here, alive and relatively unhurt.

 “I've missed you so much!” she cried into his chest.

 Before he could answer, her lips were pressed firmly against his.
 Harry remembered his birthday as he realized how much he had missed this.
 How much he had missed her.
 He could hear people whistling and cat calling.
 Some of them were even cheering, but Harry found that, at the moment, he didn't care how big an audience they had, or even if they had an audience at all.
 His Ginny was back in his arms, and all was right with the world.

 “Hey!
 Potter!” he heard George call.
 “I don't care if you are the bloody Chosen One, get off my sister!”

 “Ladies and gentlemen, it looks like the Golden Couple are back on!”
 Lee called, as he resumed leading the cheers.